StanleyGan/StanleyGan.github.io/resume.md

 using CPLEX Python API
 * Communicated with biologists about their prior expectations on co-infection pattern and the result of this project will lead to improved ecological prevention and control protocol of Lyme disease

+**Operational Research / Optimization Experience** **Strategic Planning and Advisory Intern** in _AECOM Asia Co.
+Ltd., Hong Kong_
+_June 2015 – Aug 2015_
+* Participated in constructing a customized transport model for a major bus company in Hong Kong using different software such as EMME, ArcGIS and Excel, where the company attained about 13% increase in bus route efficiency after first trial run of the model
+* Analysed traffic, transport and population related data using different aggregate and logical functions in Excel, in which these analysed data were inputs of the transport model
+* Experienced cultures and administrations of one of the largest multinational engineering consulting firm